Leave Frequently Asked Questions

 If the time base reduction is part of the medical or bonding portions of your leave (pre-or postpartum), please complete the Partial Leave without Pay or Partial Leave with Pay sections on the Sonoma State University Request for Leave of Absence Form.
 In the event you are already on leave when you determine that you may need a reduced time base.

-Contact Heather Cain, Payroll & Benefits, (707) 664-2983, to discuss your options and the next steps.
+Contact Heather Cain, Payroll and Benefits Manager, (707) 664-2983, to discuss your options and the next steps.
 You will also need to contact your Appropriate Administrator.

 You may be eligible to take a leave without pay, depending on your coverage under various local, state and federal laws, the Education Code, and the collective bargaining agreement covering your employment.